'Plein Air Painting in Port'

 • Here is the completed painting.
 I did have a glass of wine on the go ... my hubby was out at the sailing club so I decided to have a llttle private painting party with myself lol.
 I love how this painting turned out.
 It did take about three hours, but I was chatting with neighbours for part of the time.

-• For this painting I left home and headed off to the Lions Landing Marina here in Port.
+• For this painting I headed down the road to Lions Landing Marina here in Port.
 I settled on this view since I liked the trees and the boats.
 Here is the initial sketch.
 I didn't do a mini sketch for this one.
-This painting had a rough spot during the middle where I got a bit lost, plus folks coming to talk to me sort of took me out of the zone.
+This painting had a rough spot during the middle where I got a bit lost.
+I'd been recording a video of the creation but then some folks came to talk to me and I forgot to turn it back on for a bit.

 • I headed to Pump House beach for this painting.
 I remembered this tree from a previous walk.
 It was a windy day so things looked very exciting with all the motion, lots of chop to the water.
 Surprisingly there was nobody at the beach the whole time I was painting... which ended being a couple hours.
 I did a little ad-libbing on the sky to add some interest since there wasn't much for clouds.
 I do love my made up version, it's a bit more dynamic.